couchbase/couchbase-fluent-bit/README.md

 ```
 The volume could be replaced with a bind mount for an on-premise Couchbase Server deployment - and the container could be run directly with a container runtime rather than docker-compose (as per Testing example below.)

+Note that this image copes with multi-line input logs but the default output to standard output will still be over multiple lines for these same messages.
+This means if you are collecting this information with a Daemonset (e.g. another Fluent Bit or PromTail) reading the container logs (from standard output) then you will need to capture multi-line output.
+It will all be inside a standard [`msgpack`](https://msgpack.org/) Fluent Bit record format though so can be parsed that way.

 ### Configuration

 | Environment variable | Description | Default |